Stressed About Sex? Here Are 4 Ways to Feel Better

 Happy young couple smiling in bed

 Sex can be fun—and healthy—but it’s not always easy, emotionally speaking.
-Feeling unhappy or stressed about your body, your sexual function or your sex life overall is common among many women.
+Feeling unhappy or stressed about your body, your sexual function, or your sex life overall is a common experience.
 And sometimes these feelings can prevent you from having or enjoying sex.

 Study authors also found that 20.6 percent of the women had at least one female sexual dysfunction (FSD), a persistent issue preventing them from having satisfying sex—or having sex at all.
 About half of those women had more than one FSD.